 But don’t forget to feel the excitement and celebrate their accomplishments too.
 The excitement for what’s to come, for watching your child go off into this big, bright world and do incredible things.

 There will be mistakes made, but every one of them will be great stepping stones to something so much bigger!

 As we prepare to go through this all over again with my youngest, I know it won’t be any easier than it was the first time around.
 But this time, I’ll try not to blink!

 Don’t miss out on a single post.
 Sign-up for our newsletter and have them sent directly to your inbox!

 Until next time, my friend…..

 P.S.
-Be sure to read 12 Tips for Sending Your Child Off to College!
+While you’re here, be sure to read 12 Tips for Sending Your Child Off to College!

 Special Note: This post may contain affiliate links.
 All opinions are my own.
 By purchasing products through these links, I may receive a small commission, however, your cost for the item does not change.

 Footprints of Inspiration is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.
 Amazon and the Amazon logo are trademarks of Amazon.com, Inc. or its affiliates.”